ARKN-SOL/ARKN-SOL/README.md

 # **GemLaunch ICO Suite powered by Arkenstone**

-The **GemLaunch ICO Suite** is a powerful platform designed for launching initial coin offerings (ICOs) on the Solana blockchain.
+The **GemLaunch Suite** is a powerful platform designed for launching initial coin offerings (ICOs) on the Solana blockchain.
 Whether you’re an entrepreneur, developer, or Solana enthusiast, this suite provides essential tools to easily create, manage, and track your project's ICO.

 ## Key Features: